Mohan2703/Health-Hub/README.md

 # Pharmacy Management System
 <h2>🏥Pharmacy Dispensing Management System || Python Django</h2>

-  <h3>Before getting into the project go through readme file once.</h3>
+  <h3 style="color:red">Before getting into the project go through readme file once.</h3>

    <p>This is a simple Pharmacy Management System programmed using Python Django.
 The system has 5 types of users are the Administrator, Pharmacist, Doctor, and Receptionist(pharmacyClerk) and Patient.This project has user-friendly functionalities.</p>